 Web Developer Beta 1.1—a preview release of the next version of the Web Developer extension—is now publicly available.
 This release is for testing purposes only—for a fully supported version of the extension or localized builds please see the latest official release.

-I am pleased to announce that version 1.1 of the Web Developer extension has been released.
-The complete list of new features and bug fixes can be found in the history with the biggest change being the replacement of the sidebar with something I am calling the “dashboard”.
+The full list of new features in this release is in the history, but the biggest change is the replacement of the sidebar with something I am calling the “dashboard”.